Are you and your partner satisfied with the current state of your relationship? Learn more about our $99 Relationship Checkup.

 Spirituality Can Positively Impact Your Mental Health

 Whether an individual identifies as religious or spiritual, they are ultimately tapped into a higher power that influences their outlook, values, and approach to life.
 Religion is composed of a specific set of organized beliefs and practices that are shared within a devout community, whereas spirituality is considered more of an individual practice with emphasis on peace, purpose, and connection with others.
-Both religion and spirituality share tenants of belief, comfort, reflection ethics, and awe.
+Both religion and spirituality share tenets of belief, comfort, reflection, ethics, and awe.
 Famed author Elizabeth Gilbert of “Eat, Pray, Love” once described the Divine as, “the perfection that absorbs.”
 As an ordained minister and licensed clinician, who has dedicated most of my adult career to these two disciplines, I could not agree with Gilbert more.

 There is a gorgeous interplay between spirituality and psychology and when approached from a stance of humility and curiosity, my clients are pleasantly surprised at the complementarity between both schools of thought along with the countless ways that psychology and spirituality can positively impact their mental health.
-Oftentimes those who subscribe to a spiritual path/practice are open to seeking greater understanding concerning their life’s purpose, professional vocation, relationships, values, and destiny.
+Oftentimes, those who subscribe to a spiritual path/practice are open to seeking greater understanding concerning their life’s purpose, professional vocation, relationships, values, and destiny.

 Pie chart displaying the percentage of Americans who are both spiritual and religious (29%), spiritual but not religious (18%), religious but not spiritual (22%), neither spiritual or religious (31%).